 On-Campus Health Information Manager Degree Programs

-Graduates of the bachelor’s of science in health information management at East Carolina University have a mastery of the tools necessary to manage healthcare information.
+Graduates of the bachelor’s of science in health information management at East Carolina University have mastered the tools necessary to manage healthcare information.
 Skills gained in this program include classification systems, clinical documentation, leadership, quality assurance, and research methods.

 Upon completion of this program, students are eligible to sit for the Registered Health Information Administrator (RHIA) exam through the American Health Information Management Association (AHIMA).

 For the graduating class of 2022, 100 percent of students completed the program and were employed in health information management within a year of graduation.
-In total, students must complete 120 credits to earn this degree.
-Required coursework includes human physiology and anatomy; quality management in healthcare; health data management; healthcare finance and accounting; and health data structures.
+Students must complete 120 credits to earn this degree.
+Required coursework includes human physiology and anatomy, quality management in healthcare, health data management, healthcare finance and accounting, and health data structures.

 With the use of a virtual lab program, students in the health information management bachelor’s at Arkansas Tech University will have the opportunity to work with real electronic health records.
 This unique experience allows students to gain a working understanding of how health data works across an organization.